-The Dog ‘n’ Bone pub and restaurant is coming to the historic district of Dripping Springs in 2019.
+The Dog ‘n’ Bone pub and restaurant is coming to the historic district of Dripping Springs.

 Offering real fish and chips as their signature dish, a brand new, 20 foot food truck will serve as the kitchen while the building at 310 Old Fitzhugh Road enjoys a full make-over into a restaurant and bar, in-keeping with the Dripping Springs historic district and retaining references to the building’s original purpose as the local telephone exchange.